-At The Emily Program, we believe in a food philosophy where “all foods fit” into a healthy life style.
+At The Emily Program, we believe in a food philosophy where “all foods fit” into a healthy lifestyle.
 There is no good food.
 There is no bad food.
 It’s just food.
 It’s the judgments that some attach to certain foods that make it “bad, good, healthy, unhealthy…” We’ll save that conversation for another post, but I do think it can be a nice entry point into flexibility with fair food.

-Knowing all of that, I bet you now know what foods can be included in a diet of balance, variety and moderation?
+Knowing all of that, I bet you now know what foods can be included in a diet of balance, variety, and moderation?
 You guessed it.
 Fair food.

 If you are going to the fair, PLAN TO EAT.
 Remember your friends, Hunger & Fullness?
 If you are connected to those cues, try to honor them.
-If they are long lost friends, follow your plan for eating as your guide.
-Planning to restrict or denying your hunger and fullness cues is sure to occupy your time, likely add to any stress you may have about the day, could make you feel pretty miserable, could even trigger other eating disorder behaviors and, not to mention, will take away from the experience of the fair.
+If they are long-lost friends, follow your plan for eating as your guide.
+Planning to restrict or deny your hunger and fullness cues is sure to occupy your time, likely add to any stress you may have about the day, could make you feel pretty miserable, could even trigger other eating disorder behaviors and, not to mention, will take away from the experience of the fair.